A movie for every day of the year – a good one

 Into Eternity (2010, dir: Michael Madsen)

-Between truly awesome images of this vast “underground city”, as one worker there describes it, being excavated deep in the earth’s bowels, writer/director Michael Madsen (no, not that one) gives ample space for the scientists involved to explain themselves.
-And to give them credit they really have thought about how to prevent all manner of eventuality from allowing the radiation to escape from its boron steel canister (wrapped in copper surrounded by bentonite clay and then encased in a rocky tomb).
+In among the awesome images of this vast “underground city”, as one worker there describes it, being excavated deep in the earth’s bowels, writer/director Michael Madsen (no, not that one) gives ample space for the scientists involved in the project to explain themselves.
+And to give them credit they have really thought about how to prevent the radiation to escape from its boron steel canister (wrapped in copper surrounded by bentonite clay and then encased in a rocky tomb).
 One of their disaster scenarios imagines nuclear bombs, another a world where all human civilisation has been blown away by another ice age.

 And the more they talk, the more conclusively these brilliant minds put the noose around their necks.
-In effect we’re relying on the imagination of scientists.
+In effect we’re all relying on the imagination of a bunch of fallible scientists.
 This is most starkly brought home as we eavesdrop on a meeting to discuss “markers”, the signs left around the area to warn the people of maybe 80,000 years hence (point of reference: Neanderthals flourished only 35,000 years ago), that they’re approaching something dangerous.
-One of the boffins suggests a picture of Edvard Munch’s Scream, because it’s “universal”.
-But if that’s the case, why didn’t someone paint something like it 10,000 years ago?
+One of the boffins suggests a picture of Edvard Munch’s Scream, reasoning that the image is so potent it must be “universal”.
+Fair enough, but if that’s the case, why didn’t some primitive Munch paint something like Scream 10,000 years ago?

 - The remarkable access